Gretchen Markle

 GRETCHEN MARKLE

 Because of her deep connection with the natural world, much of Markle's work is landscape.
-However, whether landscape or figurative, representational or abstract, her pieces are an attempt to move beyond the boundaries of mere picture making to a consideration of deeper issues: a feeling of wonder and a sense of responsibility.
+Whatever their genre, her pieces are an attempt to move beyond the boundaries of mere picture making to a consideration of deeper issues: a tribute to the beauty of nature, a feeling of wonder at its complexity, and a sense of responsibility for its survival.